omesh845/hackathon-starter-hono/README.md

 ### Database

-The database is a Postgres database managed by Prisma.
+The database is a Postgres database managed by Drizzle.
 It is reachable through this connection: `postgres://postgres:postgres@localhost:5432/hackathon`.

 ## What's inside?